grantjenks/python-sortedcontainers/docs/index.rst

 ----------

-For those wanting more details, this part of the documentation describes installation, implementation, performance, and development.
+For those wanting more details, this part of the documentation describes introduction, implementation, performance, and development.

 .. toctree::
    :maxdepth: 1

    introduction
+   performance
    implementation
-   performance
    development

 API Documentation